geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Geohot** [[00:17:00](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1020)]
 Yeah.
-Yeah, I mean, we might want to...
+Yeah, I mean, we might want to..
 Well, once you're in the local, sure, you'll lose the assigned parent, but we might want to explicitly keep that assigned parent in any downstream buffers, right?

 **Qazalin** [[00:17:12](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1032)]
 In the downstream buffer source?